kgiannako/kgiannako.github.io/_posts/2025-04-27-credit-risk-modelling.md

 ### Summary
 Developed a machine learning model to predict the probability of loan default based on borrower features such as income, interest rate, credit history, etc.
-Used logistic regression and other linear models as the baseline, and used lightgbm, catboost,and XGBoost classifiers to achieve higher predictive performance.
+Used logistic regression and other linear models as the baseline, and used lightgbm, catboost, and XGBoost classifiers to achieve higher predictive performance.

 ### Methods
 - Exploratory Data Analysis:
   - Data visualisations of the numerical and categorical features
   - Visualisations of the predictors vs target
 - Descriptive statistics
 - Outlier identification using IQR and visualisation
 - Data cleaning and feature engineering